-We sat down with Reckon’s Senior Marketing Executive Jess Portelli to chat about customer journeys, communications, email campaigns, and how to get inside the mind of your customers…
+We sat down with Reckon’s Marketing Campaign Specialist, Jess Portelli, to chat about customer journeys, communications, email campaigns, and how to get inside the mind of your customers…

-As Senior Marketing Executive, Jess is primarily responsible for campaign execution, customer journeys, and website content management.
+As Marketing Campaign Specialist, Jess is primarily responsible for campaign execution, customer journeys, and website content management.

 Hey Jess, so what was it that drew you to get into marketing?

-With that experience I wanted a career where I could use that understanding of human behavior, while also incorporating along a good chunk of creativity in the role.”
+With that experience I wanted a career where I could use that understanding of human behaviour, while also incorporating along a good chunk of creativity in the role.”

 With that experience, how does a marketer get into the mindset of customers?
 Any suggestions for small businesses out there?